 Angela turned to face him again, surprised at his serious tone.
 “What?”

 “I’m serious about liking you.
 Are you willing to give me a chance?”

 Angela tried to detect any signs of conspiracy in his eyes but couldn’t.
-She couldn’t be sure if his acting had gone up to another notch though.”
+She couldn’t be sure if his acting skills had gone up to another notch though.”
 Huang…Yu…Rong, you gotta be kidding me, right?”

 Ehlo shook his head.
 “No, I’m afraid not.”

 “I know I don’t like Wei Ru because I could function all right when she left.
 But when you’re not around as much anymore recently, I really miss you.”

 Angela still couldn’t react.